 If you are concerned about the potential harm that viruses or malware on external devices may cause to your computer, or if you want to restrict access to sensitive data on your PC, a gearupwindows article can guide you on how to restrict access to external devices on Windows 10.

 The purpose of this post is to help you lock down your system and prevent others from making copies of specific information.
 Windows 10 includes settings that allow you to disable access to all removable storage devices using the Local Group Policy Editor.
 While it is possible to disable removable storage device access using Registry Editor, this is not recommended.
 In this article, we will guide you through both methods.

-How to disable access to removable storage devices on Windows 10 using Group Policy?
+How to Turn off Access to Removable Storage Devices on Windows 10 using Group Policy?

 Step 1.
-Click on the Start menu and type gpedit.msc.
+Click on the Start menu/button and type gpedit.msc.

 Step 2.
 From the search results, click on gpedit.msc to open the Local Group Policy Editor.

 Step 3.
 Then, navigate to the following path:-